Oblivionburn/Dirge-of-Sorrows/README.md

 ### Planned features not yet implemented:
 - Additional runes for combat
 - Character stat/xp/level progression
-- Finding unique items hidden in the world
 - Saving/loading game state
 - Story/lore and tutorial
 - Side-quests
+- Finding unique items hidden in the world
-- Adding more music for variety
+- More music for variety
 - Hopefully some graphical improvements